Understanding PC Bottlenecks: A Complete Guide to a Balanced System

 - Stuttering or choppy gameplay, especially during intense action.

-- Low FPS in CPU-intensive games (e.g., Valorant, Counter-Strike 2, or large-scale strategy games).
+- Low FPS in CPU-intensive games (Valorant, Counter-Strike 2, strategy titles).

 What is a GPU Bottleneck?
 (The "Good" Bottleneck)

-A GPU bottleneck, also known as being "GPU limited," occurs when your graphics card is running at full capacity (99-100% usage).
-It is the component dictating your maximum frame rate because it's working as hard as possible to render the best visuals.
+A GPU bottleneck, also known as being "GPU limited," occurs when your graphics card is running at full capacity (99–100% usage).
+It dictates your maximum frame rate because it’s working as hard as possible to render visuals.

 How to Fix a Bottleneck: Your Action Plan